-Professor Merriman teaches and writes about modern France, modern European history, and urbanization.
-Among his many publications are the second edition of The Dynamite Club: How a Bombing in Fin-de-Siècle Paris Ignited the Age of Modern Terror (2016) and the third edition of A History of Modern Europe (2009).
+Professor Merriman teaches modern European urban and social history.
+In 2019 he won the DeVane Medal for distinguished undergraduate teaching.
+Among his many publications are the second edition of The Dynamite Club: How a Bombing in Fin-de-Siècle Paris Ignited the Age of Modern Terror (2016) and the fourth edition of A History of Modern Europe (2019).

-European Civilization, 1648- 1945; Revolutionary France, 1789-1871; France since 1871; The Dark Years: Collaboration and Resistance in Vichy France
+European Civilization, 1648- 1945; Revolutionary France; The Dark Years: Collaboration and Resistance in Vichy France